johnnybionic/microservices-queues-routes/readme.md

-# hazelcast-spring-microservices
+# microservices-queues-routes

 [![Build status](https://travis-ci.org/johnnybionic/microservices-queues-routes.svg?branch=master)](https://travis-ci.org/johnnybionic/microservices-queues-routes)

-A collection of Spring Boot microservices that show how services can be decoupled and interact asynchronously using Hazelcast queues, ActiveMQ/Apollo queues and ReST.
+A collection of Spring Boot microservices that show how services can be decoupled and interact asynchronously using Hazelcast queues, ActiveMQ/Apollo queues, Camel and ReST.

 Aside from all using Spring Boot, I've tried to use different technologies in each module.
 For example, each one connects to its database in a different way.